mpdigitals/totp-service-sfdc/README.md

 <img src="img/TOTP_account_invalid.png" alt="TOTP Example" width="600" />

-Note: It’s been a bit challenging to test with stubs, so we’re using dependency injection among other things to make testing easier and more effective.
+**Note:** It’s been a bit challenging to test with stubs, so we’re using dependency injection among other things to make testing easier and more effective.

-Any comments, feedback, suggestions for improvement, or reports of bugs are more than welcome.
-Feel free to reach me out at develop@mpdigitals.com.

 ## Installation